polar-app/polar-app/README.md

 - **Text Highlights** Highlight text in PDF and web pages.

 - **Area Highlights** Capture a region of the page as a highlight which can be a chart, figure, infographic, etc.

-- **Local Storage** All content is stored locally.

-- **Standards Based** All content is stored as JSON in a well documented schema.
-Annotations never mutate the original content.

 - **Portable** Run across any platform. ```Linux```, ```MacOS```, and ```Windows``` supported.